Exposure to research opens doors

 As an engineer you'll either pursue a career in industry or go down the path of research.
 Experience and hands-on learning are a big part of being an engineer.

 There is also a Summer Educational Enhancement Opportunity available to a select group of Honors students, awarded at the time of enrollment.
-Students in this program work during the summer with faculty on a research project, internship or study away/study abroad program.
 Guidelines can be found with the Office of the Provost.

-Exposure to research provides an expanded pont of view, insights into the scientific process and will help you decide if you want to pursue an advanced degree or a career in research.
+Exposure to research provides an expanded point of view, insights into the scientific process and will help you decide if you want to pursue an advanced degree or a career in research.

 Research is critical in graduate-level education.
 It is through research activities that graduate students can apply what they have learned in their undergraduate and graduate level coursework to solve real world problems.
 Graduate students have opportunities to participate in research activities using the college's cutting-edge research facilities.
 Additionally, graduate students may conduct interdisciplinary research with departments within other colleges and schools at Temple University, such as the College of Science and Technology and the School of Medicine.